This article was originally published on March 10, 2016. It was updated on Nov. 29, 2018.

 Nothing is more annoying than getting too many emails from one person.
 Personally, if I receive a daily email from anyone, I’ve been known to unsubscribe within less than a week.
 Emailing your subscribers more than once a week is probably too much.
 Instead, why not create one newsletter that gives a weekly recap of everything they might have missed?
 If you fear you are sending too many or too few emails, conduct a survey with your subscribers to get their input.

-Starting an email list might take a little time and effort, but it’s totally worth it if you’re serious about blogging for the bacon.
+Starting an email list might take a little time and effort, but it’s totally worth it if you’re serious about your business.
 When you start to gain loyal fans who really want to receive your emails because your content adds value to their lives, well, that’s an exciting thing indeed.
 Later, you can use all those emails to send truth bombs, knowledge nuggets and, once in awhile, special offers that may make you some bank.
-Get schooled in what affiliate marketing is ri’chere!
+Get schooled on affiliate marketing here.

 Also published on Medium.